Go Back

 *You can also transfer the fruit mixture to a blender and puree it that way.

-• Bake: Get the oven preheating to 170 degrees F and once at temperature, place the pans in the oven to bake.
+• Bake: Preheat the oven to 170 degrees F and once at temperature, place the pans in the oven to bake.
 Use a wooden spoon and prop the oven door open to act as a vent during the baking process.
 After many tries many recipes for fruit leather, this is the step that I believe makes the most difference.

 Notes